-There are a number of medications that can be helpful for the three most common bowel complaints: constipation, cramps and diarrhoea.
-Below are some commonly used examples; however, there are many others available.
-They all work in a similar way so do not worry if you have a medication for your bowel of a different name to those mentioned.
+There are a number of medications that can be helpful for the three most common bowel complaints: constipation, abdominal cramps and diarrhoea.
+Below are some commonly used

-Medications for constipation are broadly known as laxatives and are available over the counter.
-There are three main groups commonly used to manage constipation in everyday circumstances:
+Constipation

-Softeners . e.g. Liquid Paraffin; Movicol, Laxido, Lactulose

-These are medicines that help keep fluid in the stool, thus keeping it soft.
+Туре Names How they help Softeners Liquid Paraffin; Movicol, Laxido, Lactulose or Docusate These are medicines that help keep fluid in the stool, thus keeping it soft.
 It is important to drink plenty to help these work effectively and reduce the risk of getting dehydrated, as more fluid is lost through the bowel when using these medications.
-If you experience bloating and increased wind then Lactulose may not be the best choice of softener.

-Stimulants . e.g. Senna, Bisacodyl, Docusate (common brands include Ex-Lax)

-These medications increase the bowel muscle contractions and speed of movement through the bowel.
+If you experience bloating and increased wind then Docusate may be the best choice of softener.
+Some of these medications come as a powder to mix in water.
+If taking the full volume is a problem for you then discuss this with your GP as some are now available as a suspension medicine, so the same dose in in a much smaller quantity.
+Stimulants Senna, Bisacodyl or Dulcolax (common brands include Ex-Lax) These medications increase the bowel muscle contractions and speed of movement through the bowel.
 They are sometimes used together with softeners.
-All can cause cramping discomfort, especially senna.
-Docusate works as a combined softener and stimulant, so for people who need both actions regularly this may be a good option.

-Bulk-forming . e.g. Fybogel, Normacol

-These increase the bulk of the stool stimulating the stretch fibres of the bowel wall to assist bowel movement.
-Again they need to be taken with plenty of fluid.
-Most effective if a person tends to pass very small hard stools.
+All can cause cramping discomfort, especially Senna.
+Dulcolax works as a combined softener and stimulant, so for people who need both actions regularly this may be a good option.
+Bulk- forming Fybogel, Normacol or Psyllium These increase the bulk of the stool stimulating the stretch fibres of the bowel wall to assist bowel movement.
+Again, they need to be taken with plenty of fluid.
+They are most effective if a person tends to pass very small hard stools.
 Commonly used in people with diverticulitis or irritable bowel syndrome.

-Anti-spasmodic medications, taken for frequent abdominal cramps have a drying effect, so can increase constipation and concentrate urine; so again fluid intake is important.
-However, they may be useful in episodes of diarrhoea where cramps are often most common when the gut has increased movement; and their action will slow the gut down which helps to alleviate the diarrhoea.
+Abdominal cramps

+The drugs listed below slow the bowel which may be helpful; if stools are loose but can increase the risk of constipation so fluid intake is important.
 Common medication examples include:

-- Dicycloverine Hydrochloride . also known as Merbentyl - Hyoscine Hydrobromide . also known as Buscopan - Mebeverine Hydrochloride . also known as Colofac.
+- Dicycloverine Hydrochloride also known as Merbentyl - Hyoscine Hydrobromide also known as Buscopan - Mebeverine Hydrochloride also known as Colofac.